michel-medema/chuffed-caching/README.md

 * [minimum.cpp](./chuffed/global/minimum.cpp) Minimum has been converted into a `DominanceConstraint`.
 * [table.cpp](./chuffed/global/table.cpp) Added special propagator for table constraints.
 * [mip.h](./chuffed/global/mip.h) Converted into a `CachingConstraint`.
 This propagator always exists, even though its usage needs to be enabled explicitly with a command line argument.
 (Using it with caching may not be correct, so it should not be enabled whenever caching is used.)

+## Issues

+The variable class in [int-var.h](./chuffed/vars/int-var.h) defines a guard INT_DOMAIN_LIST with which a different version of the domain can be enabled.
+However, setting the value of this guard to 1 results in compilation errors.
+This is a problem with Chuffed itself (i.e. unrelated to caching).

 ## Bibliography